 Welded seams are so effective that they are now used for other outdoor gear as well, such as tents.
 How could it be any other way?
 After all, you don’t want to sleep in a tent that isn’t up to par with your jacket in terms of waterproof protection, right?

 In addition to clothing and tents, you’ll also find welded seams in shoes, which is necessary for obvious reasons.
 Without that waterproof protection, your feet are bound to get wet, even in lighter rain.
-Welded seams are also of particular importance in autumn and winter, as trails and forest paths are often wet, muddy and/or ridden with puddles, all of which can soak your feet as trudge through them.
-If you’ve ever had to walk a good distance with wet, you know how fun it is!
+Welded seams are also of particular importance in autumn and winter, as trails and forest paths are often wet, muddy and/or ridden with puddles, all of which can soak your feet as you trudge through them.
+If you’ve ever had to walk a good distance with wet feet, you know how fun it is!
 For this reason, waterproof walking boots come complete with welded seams to keep your feet dry and protected in wet conditions.

 How to repair sealed seams properly and effectively